research-fosdem/research-fosdem.github.io/index.md

 - Create a network where otherwise isolated developers, research engineers can share common FLOSS concerns.
 - Provide social recognition for people who work in fields where designing and developing tools is less considered than usual outcomes (e.g. not publishing papers in research, not writing investigation in data journalism, etc).

-For more content information, you can also read about the [state of the conversation](https://reticular.hypotheses.org/1825) in the devroom in 2020-2021.
+For more contextual information, you can also read about the [state of the conversation](https://reticular.hypotheses.org/1825) in the devroom in 2020-2021.

 ## Contact